The /plannotator-review command opens an interactive code review UI for your local changes or a GitHub pull request.

 The review UI shows your changes in a familiar diff format:

-- File tree sidebar — Navigate between changed files
+- File tree sidebar for navigating between changed files

-- Viewed tracking — Mark files as viewed to track progress
+- Viewed tracking to mark files as reviewed and track your progress

-- Unified diff — See additions and deletions in context
+- Unified diff showing additions and deletions in context

-- Annotation tools — Same annotation types as plan review (delete, replace, comment, insert)
+- Annotation tools with the same annotation types as plan review (delete, comment, quick label, “looks good”)

 Annotating code